pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas.md

 <a href="#heading--cumulative-summary"><h3 id="heading--cumulative-summary">Cumulative summary of MAAS 3.2 features and fixes</h3></a>

- - [Support for observability (O11y) in MAAS](#heading--maas-o11y): MAAS now supports the ability to estimate the internal state using only telemetry data.
+ - [Support for observability (O11y) in MAAS](/t/how-to-set-up-maas-metrics/5204): MAAS now supports integration with FOSS Observability stacks.

- - [Ability for user to specify IPMI cipher suite](#heading--specify-cipher-suite): You can explicitly select which cipher suite to use when interacting with a BMC.
+ - [Ability for user to specify IPMI cipher suite](/t/power-management-reference/5246): You can explicitly select which cipher suite to use when interacting with a BMC.

+ - Roll-out of our new tabbed Reader Adaptive Documentation (incremental across the release cycle).

+<a href="#heading--how-to-install-maas-3-2"><h2 id="heading--how-to-install-maas-3-2">How to install MAAS 3.2</h2></a>

 [tabs]
 [tab version="snap-3.2" view="UI,CLI"]